gh-xd/gh-xd.github.io/_pages/about.md

   - /about.html
 ---

-- **2010**: I got my bachelor degree in Mechanical Engineering from North China Electric Power University (NCEPU) in China.
-- **2010 - 2013**: I studied Mechanical Engineering in Tongji-University in China and received my first M.Sc. degree.
-- **2013 - 2015**: Work as junior project manager in pilot hall at SAIC Volkswagen and responsible for multiple passenger car project, mainly for C-class.
-- **2015 - 2019**: I studied Technology Management in University of Stuttgart and gained my second M.Sc. degree.
-- **2016 - 2017**: Internship of IT project management in Remanufacturing department in Daimler AG.
-- **2017 - 2019**: Student research assistant at Fraunhofer IAO.
-- **2019 - 2022**: Work as researcher for Institute of Human Factors and Technology Management IAT in University of Stuttgart together in the team Digital Engineering at Fraunhofer IAO.
-- **2022 - **: I return to China and would like to continue my research work...
+I gained my bachelor degree in Mechanical Engineering from North China Electric Power University (NCEPU) in China in 2010.
+From 2010 to 2013, I studied Mechanical Engineering in Tongji-University in China and received my first M.Sc. degree in 2013.
+During 2013 and 2015, I work as junior project manager in pilot hall at SAIC Volkswagen and responsible for multiple passenger car project, mainly for C-class.
+Since 2015, I have been studying Technology Management in University of Stuttgart and gained my second M.Sc. degree.
+I made my Internship of IT project management in Remanufacturing department in Daimler AG from 2016 to 2017.
+Subsequently, I worked as student research assistant at Fraunhofer IAO until 2019.
+Between 2019 and 2022, I worked as researcher for Institute of Human Factors and Technology Management IAT in University of Stuttgart together in the team Digital Engineering at Fraunhofer IAO.
+Later, I returned to China in 2022 and would like to continue my research work.

-# Research fields
+## Research interests

-...
+Modeling and simulation, MBSE, AI for Science, NLP...

-# Research projects
+## Research projects

-## ModelSolver Project (2022)
+### ModelSolver Project (2022)

 **Intro**: *ModelSolver* is a hobby project due to personal interests in numerical solver and modeling and simulation.
 The main goal is to learn and explore the interdisciplinary simulation (or multi-physics simulation) with MBSE approach.